Supervisors

 Professor Rebecca Stack

-Rebecca conducts research into medical education, particularly approaches to reducing biases in assessment, increasing consistency between assessors, promoting equality and diversity in assessment, and reaching inclusive forms of assessment.
-She has expertise in a range of methods including qualitative research and analysis, meta synthesis, survey-based research and statistical analysis of quantitative data.
+Expertise: medical education, particularly approaches to reducing biases in assessment, increasing consistency between assessors, promoting equality and diversity in assessment, and reaching inclusive forms of assessment; qualitative research and analysis, meta synthesis, survey-based research and statistical analysis of quantitative data; with a particular interest in PGR student projects exploring student perceptions of inclusive assessments and differential attainment on healthcare programmes.

 Dr Erica Thomas

-Erica has research interests in self-compassion, resilience, and wellbeing amongst students in the medical professions.
+Expertise: self-compassion, resilience, and wellbeing amongst students in the medical professions.